 After seeing the above two freight options, it becomes difficult to decide which shipping mode is the best for your business.
 For this reason, partnering with an audit company, Audintel, benefits shipping businesses to a great extent.
 Our team monitors the TL and LTL freight shipping rates and guides shipping businesses.
 We audit fuel surcharges applied by carriers to TL or LTL shipments.
 Our team of experts helps shippers negotiate the best freight shipping rates with shipping carriers.
 Further, Audintel helps its clients track, monitor, audit, contest with carrier in case of dispute their freight shipments so that there is no loss of revenue.

-To Summarize, LTL and TL shipping rates depend on the shipper’s freight requirements.
+LTL and TL shipping rates depend on the shipper’s freight requirements.
 While LTL shipping mode is appropriate for businesses with smaller loads, it is better to know the shipping rates of TL if the load occupies more than half truckload space.
 Alternatively, TL shipments reach on time, but they cost more.
 Partnering with Audintel will help you find a balance in choosing LTL and TL shipping modes and managing their shipping rates.
 You can reach us for further discussions or you can call us at +1 (619) 354 8539.
-Further, you can also learn about our services on Audintel.com.
+Further, you can also learn about our services on Audintel website.